About the Camp

 Appendix A - Packing List

 N.B.
-Day campers do not require anything - all technical supplies, food, drink, snacks, etc are provided.
+Day campers do not require anything (except a water bottle) - all technical supplies, food, drink, snacks, etc are provided.

 For Residential campers at Tech Camp, here is a suggested packing list: